calahan/FZJ-ATS-Pilot-2018/README.md

 sets, `Settings.R`, a collection of variable definitions used by the code, and `FZJAP2018Data.Rmd`.

 Knit `FZJAP2018Data.Rmd` to clean the data and create the documentation.

+# Current Issues
+bc_tb: Need to verify id labels and dates - the labels seem out of order.